-- You choose your size as well as your Fill Level online when purchasing.
+- Customers choose their size as well as their preferred Fill Level online when purchasing.

-- You can use their guide to decide which level is right for you, and it comes in Yellow, White, Green, and Blue and goes from least firm (Yellow) to most firm (Blue)
+- Customers can use their guide to decide which level is the best match and it comes in Yellow, White, Green, and Blue and goes from least firm (Yellow) to most firm (Blue)

-- The guide asks you four questions about your sleep preferences
+- The guide asks four questions about sleep preferences

 - Mine suggested a White medium fill